Cadence (film)

 Cadence is a 1990 American historical prison film directed by Martin Sheen, in which Charlie Sheen plays an inmate in a United States Army military prison in West Germany during the 1960s.
 Sheen plays alongside his father Martin Sheen and brother Ramon Estevez.
 The film is based on a novel by Gordon Weaver.

 Plot

 Franklin Bean (Charlie Sheen), an Army private, is sentenced to 90 days in the stockade for drunkenly assaulting a military policeman on his base in West Germany in the 1960s.
 Master Sergeant McKinney (Martin Sheen) is the stockade commander who takes a dislike to the rebellious Bean.

 Cast

 Production

-All soldiers wearing the shoulder sleeve distinct insignia of the Seventh United States Army.
+All soldiers wear the shoulder sleeve distinct insignia of the Seventh United States Army.

-Pvt.
-Bean is experiencing Chain gang (stockade shuffle) for his first time.

 Martin Sheen received a Critics Award nomination at the Deauville Film Festival 1990.

 Filming locations were Kamloops and Ashcroft, British Columbia (both in Canada) between July and August 1989.

 Reception

-On Rotten Tomatoes the film has an approval rating of 42% based on reviews from 12 critics.
-On Metacritic it has a score of 44% based on reviews from 16 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes the film has an approval rating of 46% based on reviews from 13 critics.
+On Metacritic it has a score of 44% based on reviews from 16 critics, indicating "mixed or average" reviews.